|

 especially of animal origin is widening year after year.

-when it is compared with the protein intake of various developed
+especially when it is compared with the protein intake of

-much better prospects.
-It is capable of providing protein in
+offer much better prospects.
+It is capable of providing

 Until 1964, poultry production was a cottage industry in